Gina Carano

-Gina Joy Carano (born April 16, 1982) is an American actress and former mixed martial artist.
+Gina Joy Carano (born April 16, 1982) is an American actress and mixed martial artist.
 She competed in Elite Xtreme Combat and Strikeforce from 2006 to 2009, where she compiled a 7–1 record.
 Her popularity led to her being called the "face of women's MMA", although Carano rejected this title.
 She and Cris Cyborg were the first women to headline a major MMA event during their 2009 Strikeforce bout.
 Carano retired from competition after her first professional MMA defeat to Cyborg.
+She returned to compete in 2026 for a bout against Ronda Rousey.

 Transitioning from the ring to the screen, Carano landed her first major role as the lead of the action film Haywire (2011), which was followed by appearances in Fast & Furious 6 (2013) and Deadpool (2016).
 She also portrayed Cara Dune in the first two seasons of the Disney+ Star Wars series The Mandalorian from 2019 to 2020.
-She was fired from the series in 2021, following several controversial political statements.
-She later filed a lawsuit against Disney in 2024 for wrongful termination, which ultimately ended in a settlement the following year.
+After she was fired from the series in 2021, Carano filed a lawsuit against Disney in 2024 for wrongful termination, which Disney settled the following year.

 Early life

 Carano was born in Dallas County, Texas, and raised in Las Vegas, Nevada, the daughter of Dana Joy Cason and casino executive and former professional football player Glenn Carano.
 She is the middle child of three sisters.
 She was raised by her mother after her parents divorced when Gina was seven.
-She has said that her family celebrates "an Italian festival" every year, though she is of a "small percentage of Italian" descent.

 Carano graduated from Trinity Christian High School in Las Vegas where she led the girls' basketball team to a state title.
 She also played volleyball and softball.
 She attended the University of Nevada, Reno for a year and then University of Nevada, Las Vegas for three years, majoring in psychology.